Top C# Interview Questions

 C#Lock StatementThread Safety

 The `lock` statement ensures thread-safe access to shared resources.
+Example:

 object sync = new object();